japila-books/spark-sql-internals/docs/spark-sql-DataFrameWriter.md

 `DataFrameWriter` supports many <<writing-dataframes-to-files, file formats>> and <<jdbc, JDBC databases>>.
 It also allows for plugging in <<format, new formats>>.

 `DataFrameWriter` defaults to <<parquet, parquet>> data source format.
-You can change the default format using link:spark-sql-properties.adoc[spark.sql.sources.default] configuration property or <<format, format>> or the format-specific methods.
+You can change the default format using spark-sql-properties.md[spark.sql.sources.default] configuration property or <<format, format>> or the format-specific methods.

 [source, scala]
 ----